PlaidCloud/website/content/en/docs/tasks/configure-pod-container/pull-image-private-registry.md

 your.private.registry.example.com/janedoe/jdoe-private:v1
 ```

-To pull the image from the private registry, Kubernetes needs credentials.
+To pull the image from the private registry, PlaidCloud needs credentials.
 The `imagePullSecrets` field in the configuration file specifies that
-Kubernetes should get the credentials from a Secret named `regcred`.
+PlaidCloud should get the credentials from a Secret named `regcred`.

 Create a Pod that uses your Secret, and verify that the Pod is running: